One-Click Packet Capture

 Tip

-If the upstream HTTP proxy requires login authentication, please use the following command and replace USER:PASSWORD.
+If your upstream HTTP proxy requires authentication, use the format below and replace USER:PASSWORD accordingly: